JennyBienes/JennyBienes/README.md

 I just finished @Adalab Bootcamp, the knowledge learned is:

-- 🌱 HTML5, CSS3, Sass, Bootstrap;
+- HTML5, CSS3, Sass, Bootstrap;

-- 👯 JavaScript (with ReactJS) and APIs;
+- JavaScript (with ReactJS) and APIs;

-- 🤝 Version control with Git;
+- Version control with Git;

-- 👨‍💻 Creation of SPAs with React.
+- Creation of SPAs with React.

-- 💬 NOde JS and Express.
+- Node JS and Express.

 <h3 align="left">Connect with me:</h3>
 <p align="left">